This information answers some common questions about the Awards.

 Awards are only made when nominations meet the criteria for the Award.

 The first two criteria – professionalism and ethical conduct – mainly apply to the role of the evaluator and/or the evaluation team and must be clearly demonstrated.
-The principle of excellence is mainly concerned with evaluation practice, theory and products.
+The principle of excellence and award specific sub-criteria are mainly concerned with evaluation practice, theory and products.
+Excellence is assessed on a scale against the attributes relevant to the category of Award.
+Award specific sub-criteria apply to the Indigenous Evaluation Award and the Evaluation Journal of Australasia Publications Award.
 See here for details.